17/09/2025

 As my mother gave birth to me and during her convalescence my two brothers (5 years and 18 months) stayed in Salvation Army care and my sister with relatives.
 My oldest brother, who participated in the Abuse in Care Inquiry, came home with an eating disorder and my other brother came home mute and stayed that way for around a year.

 Then when I was 11 months old my father received news that his father had just died in psychiatric care.
-This would have come as a shock as my father grew up believing his father was dead.
+This would have been a huge shock as my father grew up believing he was dead.

-Since that time, trauma has been at the forefront of most of my life.
-Not many people know that about me.
-I guess because after each setback (and there’s been a few) I’ve managed to rebuild my life and keep going.
+Few people know that about me.
+How trauma has been at the forefront of most of my life.
+I guess because after each setback (and there’s been a few) I’ve managed to rebuild and keep going.

 Lynne Warring